bibleexchange/courses/church-history/en/300_imperial-church/imperial-church.md

 ### Constantine chose the Greek city of Byzantium for the new Capital and renamed it Constantinople (AD 330)

-This increased the influence of the Roman bishop.The capital was now far away from Rome and the Empire was already in collapse.
-After Constantine's death the Roman bishop became the Pope.
+This increased the influence of the Roman bishop.
+The capital was now far away from Rome and the Empire was already in collapse.

 ### The division of the Empire soon followed the building of the new capital